vwkd/kit/documentation/docs/01-routing.md

 ### Pages

-Pages typically generate HTML to display to the user (as well as any CSS and JavaScript needed for the page).
+A page is a view in your app.
+After SSR it is a HTML file (and its CSS and JavaScript dependencies) with an URL on your server.

+???
+During CSR it generates JSON.

 By default, pages are rendered on both the client and server, though this behaviour is [configurable](#rendering).

 Pages are Svelte components with a `.svelte.` extension in the `src/routes` directory of your project.
-You can customise the extension in [`config.extensions`](#configuration) and the directory in [project config](#configuration).
+You can customise the extension and the directory in the [config](#configuration).

-SvelteKit uses a _filesystem-based router_.
+The filename of a page determines the route.
 This means that the structure of your application is defined by the structure of your codebase — specifically, the contents of `src/routes`.
-The filename determines the route.

 For example, `src/routes/index.svelte` is the root of your site: